 Reheat.
-Bake in the preheated oven for upto 5 minutes or until warm.
-You may also gently reheat in microwave.
+Bake in the preheated oven for up to 5 minutes or until warm.
+You may also gently reheat in the microwave.

-This goat cheese stuffed mini peppers, delicious appetizer dish is excellent to put together effortlessly you need to focus on other things.
+This goat cheese stuffed mini peppers, a delicious appetizer dish, is excellent to put together effortlessly.
+You need to focus on other things.

 Make the filling.
-Blend all the stuffing’s ingredients together and refrigerate in an airtight container till needed.
+Blend all the stuffing ingredients and refrigerate in an airtight container till needed.
 This stays good for two days in the refrigerator.

 Get ready with roasting.
 Roast peppers a day in advance and store them in an air-sealed bag or container.

 Assemble.
-Place all the roasted peppers in a baking tray, and start stuffing with the stored filling.
-And bake till its done, make a note that baking time get increased to a couple of minutes if the pepper and the filling is cold.
+Place all the roasted peppers in a baking tray and start stuffing with the stored filling.
+Bake until it's done; note that baking time gets increased to a couple of minutes if the pepper and the filling are cold.

 Bell peppers.
-This recipe is good to substitute with the bell peppers, or other mild peppers like Cubanelle peppers, or sweet cherry pepper.
+This recipe is good to substitute with bell peppers, other mild peppers like Cubanelle peppers, or sweet cherry peppers.